 - Am I aware of the holes and caveats in my own argument?

 - Am I using a fallacy to support an argument?
-For example, begging the question; when the conclusion is used as the premise, all too easily done.
+For example, begging the question or using the conclusion as the premise: all too easily done.

 - Am I trying to be objective or subjective?
 Which ever might be the case, I need to make clear my stand point; observation and opinion are two very different things.

 But, I must also remember that I should not be afraid to make mistakes, take risks and make intuitive leaps.
 The absurd can be a useful tool to highlight an issue.

 The logical, the heuristic and the intuitive may seem at odds here, and on the surface they often are.
 However, artistic practice is far more complex a process for one to be constrained to rules adhering to a particular paradigm.
 Like the whole of life itself, to question is to remain open and live to the world, and one’s art practice is a personal reflection of the world lived.
 Being an artist, particularly today, provides one with the privilege of stating the speculative, imaginative, daring and singular, the uncomfortable truth and the lie, promote change and be dangerous or liberating, perhaps at one and the same time.
 It is about making a personal statement that if sincerely and honestly stated, being authentic, it is possible to make a wider statement that speaks for and to more than one person and is communicable.
 I can only deal with a small area of a vast world case.
 To attempt otherwise would be to assume that one can understand the entirety of things.

 I try not to obfuscate in my writing although at times, for the sake of brevity I must make assumptions and express myself in a form of shorthand which may need unpacking: a necessary avoidance of overly long posts at the expense of time spent making.
 Returning to the original point about writing, I think it apt to finish with this cartoon that makes the point in a humorous way:

 Stand the monologue on its head and one comes nearer to the truth.